-Such as, lack of exercise, improper nail care, health challenges, you bite your nails or you’re lacking a vital nutrient.
+Such as lack of exercise, improper nail care, health challenges, you bite your nails, or you lack a vital nutrient.

 Despite all of these, there are still ways you can adopt to remedy this and improve the way your nails grow.

 - Getting to know the best food for nail growth.

 - Try as much as possible to avoid biting your nails.